 DWI Administrative Hearing Lawyer Belton, MO.
 If you’ve been arrested for DWI/DUI in Belton, MO, your ability to drive is at stake.
 The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-Time is critical—you have just 15 days from your arrest to request a hearing.
-Don’t delay.
-Protect your driving privileges in Belton, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
-Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Belton, MO DWI/DUI defense attorneys build a powerful defense for your case.
+You have only 15 days following your arrest to request this hearing.
+Don’t wait—protect your license by contacting a Belton, MO DWI administrative hearing lawyer at Combs Waterkotte now.
+Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Belton, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Belton, MO.

 A DWI administrative hearing is a separate civil process from your criminal case in Belton, MO.
 This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
 If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.